ippontech/blog-usa/posts/set-up-a-reverse-proxy-nginx-and-docker-gen-bonus-lets-encrypt.md

       - ippon
 ```

 So that *docker-gen* receives the *Docker* daemon’s events, we have to add a volume for the socket.
-The second volume, allows you to add your own configurations to the generated virtual hosts.
+The second volume allows you to add your own configurations to the generated virtual hosts.

 The last step is to add some environment variables to our *Owncloud* container.
 With them, *docker-gen* knows it has to generate a virtual host linked to our subdomain: